 Students who do not meet the qualifications below will be unable to see or apply for the CARES Act Grant on Academic Works.

 In order to qualify for CARES ACT Grant Application, students must:

-- be eligible or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA) (completed a 2019-2020 FAFSA);
+- be eligible or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA);

 - have incurred expenditures due to the COVID-19 related circumstances that have affected their Cost of Attendance (COA) related to the disruption of campus operations while attending Louisiana Tech University;

 - submit an application which indicates your individual expense categories incurred related to COVID-19;

 - be a degree-seeking undergraduate/graduate student currently enrolled at Louisiana Tech University during the Fall Quarter 2020-2021;